richard-hartmann/fastcubicspline/README.md

 # Install

-`fcspline` is on PyPi.
+`fastcubicspline` is on PyPi.
 So you can simply install the latest release with

-    pip install fcspline
+    pip install fastcubicspline

 ## From Source